Anchor Brewhouse

+In 1925, Courage acquired the freehold of the Anchor Brewhouse from Mr. R. Abdy by purchasing the reversion of the lease at £1,900 annual rent which was due to expire in 1990.
+This greatly increased the value of the site and Courage could redevelop the site by rebuilding the part lying east of Horselydown Lane, including Boss Street, which was acquired from Bermondsey Borough Council.
+Redevelopment included a new assembly and loading-out yard and was constructed to plans produced by the company's own Surveyor's Department.

+In 1955, the Courage Brewery merged with the nearby Anchor Brewery, then owned by Barclay, Perkins & Co Ltd. The company changed its name to become Courage, Barclay & Co Ltd. The Anchor Brewery was closed and the site converted into a bottling and packing plant with Courage's brewing operations in London consolidated at Anchor Brewhouse.

+The 1970s saw a move towards consolidation of brewing at so-called "mega-keggeries".
+In 1978, Courage opened the Worton Grange facility in Reading, Berkshire which put in chain a series of closures and disposals of the existing operational breweries.
+As a result brewing operations were transferred to Worton Grange from the Anchor Brewhouse and all brewing ceased in 1981.

-The Anchor Brewhouse's building still stands, although all brewing ceased in 1981: Boilerhouse, Brewhouse and Malt Mill still show the different functions in the process of beer making.
+The Anchor Brewhouse's building still stands.
+The Boilerhouse, Brewhouse and Malt Mill still show the different functions in the process of beer making.
 The building is an expression of historical continuity, for brewing on the river has always been an important features of London's Thames-side.
-Brewing in Southwark is mentioned by Chaucer, and in Horselydown by Shakespeare.
+Brewing in Southwark is mentioned by Chaucer,and in Horselydown by Shakespeare.

 The building was restored and reconstructed in 1985-1989 and converted into luxury residential flats.
 It is situated in the Tower Bridge Conservation Area in Butler's Wharf.

 The Anchor Tap pub that was the brewery tap is still open nearby.
-The pub is run by Samuel Smith.
+The pub is run by Samuel Smith Old Brewery.